lynnlangit/serverless-architecture/GCP.md

 Serverless GCP architectures include interactive or batch data processing.
 Also it's common to include machine learning evaluation and processing.
 Data Lake architectures are generally used when data volumes are genomic-sized.
 Below are examples and also links to more information about GCP libraries that are commonly used in this type of solution.

+## General GCP Serverless Architectures

+See section for Cloud Functions --> https://cloud.google.com/architecture/serverless-functions-blueprint See section for Cloud Run --> https://cloud.google.com/architecture/serverless-functions-blueprint

-## Scale Out Architecture Example
+## Scale Out Architecture Example for Bioinformatics

 <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/images/gcp-funtctions-tools-test.png" widt=600>

 This example is for genomics (bioinformatics tool / library testing) with the ability scale out if needed for size of input data.
 More information [here](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/5_Serverless_Compute_with_Functions/4_Serverless_Workflows.md)

-## Multiple Processing Types Architecture Example
+## Multiple Processing Types Architecture Example for Bioinformatics

 This example is for genomics (bioinformatics data) with multiple pipeline types and is shown below.